Chaitra-Bhat383/Shoutbox/README.md

-# Shoutbox
+# Shoutbox:
- Basic Chatbox using Socket Programming
+ Basic Chatbox using Socket Programming.

 SHOUT BOX- A place where multiple people can write short messages which are stored and published.